 Rather than referring the case to the District Attorney, an officer may elect to informally release the alleged offender to their parents in what is called a station adjustment.
-Often these releases will be conditional and the minor will have to complete community service, participate in social services, attend a school or obey a curfew.
+Often these releases will be conditional and the minor will have to complete community service, participate in social services, attend a school, or obey a curfew.

 In this option, the minor must stay out of trouble and comply with all mandates given by the court system for a period of months—typically 12.
 If they successfully complete the year of supervision, the minor will be released.

 If formal juvenile delinquency charges are filed after your child’s arrest, the state’s attorney may offer entrance into one of many restorative justice diversion programs.
 They can include:

-- community mediation panels and mediation programs
+- Community mediation panels and mediation programs

-- victim-offender conferencing and restorative justice circles
+- Victim-offender conferencing and restorative justice circles

-- referrals for services, counseling, restitution, or other community-based programs that hold the youth accountable and provide opportunities for rehabilitation and restoration
+- Referrals for services, counseling, restitution, or other community-based programs that hold the youth accountable and provide opportunities for rehabilitation and restoration

-One may receive a continuance under supervision unless the alleged offense is a serious crime, such as first-degree murder, a class x felony, or a forcible felony.
+One may receive a continuance under supervision unless the alleged offense is a serious crime, such as first-degree murder, a class X felony, or a forcible felony.
 This allows a minor to be under the supervision of the probation department for up to 24 months and, if they successfully do so, the charges aren’t placed on their record.

 A final option would be a deferred prosecution, which suspends the judgment in a case.
 If a minor can successfully complete their time without getting in any more trouble or violating any conditions, they are released from prosecution.